 The project establishes a unique sense of highly personalised place offering the owners an emotive quality through the exploration of the tactile quality of materials, light, craftsmanship and pattern making.

-The project was shortlisted in the 2006 & 2007 NSW RAIA Architectural Awards and 2006 Interior Design Awards.
-It has been featured in several leading architectural magazines including Houses Style, Vogue Living, House and Garden, Sun Herald and Artichoke, and has been featured on Better Homes and Gardens TV program.
+The project was shortlisted in the 2006 & 2007 NSW AIA Architectural Awards and 2006 Interior Design Awards.
+It has been featured in several leading architectural magazines including Houses Style, Vogue Living, House and Garden, Sun Herald and Artichoke.